GuenadeSilva/Payment-Request/README.md

-This Project is part of a Take Home Challenge for Deel
+This Project is a payment request data set

 ### Using the starter project

-For the first part of the challenge, please ingest and model the source data — try following the dbt modeling standards.
+For the first part of the challenge,is to ingest and model the source data

 ####
-    Please include a document with information around:
+    Include document with information around:
     1. Preliminary data exploration
     2. Summary of your model architecture
     3. Lineage graphs